mainsail-crew/MainsailOS/src/modules/headless_nm/filesystem/boot/WiFi-README.txt

 5.)
 Remove the SD card afterwards.

 6.)
 Almost done...
-Please put the SD card back into your Pi and wait for it to connect.
+Please put the SD card back into your SBC and wait for it to connect.

 NOTE: